north bay trumpet

 - Follow the instructions for oiling the

-- When re-inserting the valve into the
+- When re-inserting the pistons into

-valve casing check: (1) that all debris has been removed
+their casings check: (1) that all debris has been removed

-different casing) (3) that the numbers are facing the
+a different casing) (3) that the numbers are facing the

 proper direction (as verified at the beginning of the